-Written in 2008, it has become a Bless the Bullys tradition to repost this blog every 4th of July.
+Over the years, it has become a Bless the Bullys’ tradition to repost this blog every 4th of July.
 I hope it inspires those who fight against breed specific legislation every day to stay strong in their efforts, and that it encourages those who have been silent to be a voice and make a difference.

 Why we must fight BSL – Independence Day Edition

 The 4th of July is, of course, the celebration of the signing of the Declaration of Independence which adopted and gave birth to a new nation, an independent nation, a nation free from oppressive rule and tyranny.
 The desires that our forefathers laid out in that Declaration sets forth so well why we have not only the right, but the obligation, to fight breed specific legislation.

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are Life, Liberty and the pursuit of Happiness.
 (Declaration of Independence, adopted July 4, 1776)

 Unfortunately, all men [and women] are not created equally.
 The situations in which our freedoms waiver vary from community to community.
 Discrimination eats at our freedoms based on our gender, race, religion, community “status”, choice of life partner and, lest I forget, choice of canine companion.
 Under these circumstances – and so many others – all men and women are not equal in our “free” country.